promptfoo/promptfoo-docs/docs/guides/compare-llama2-vs-gpt.md

 Once your config file is set up, you can run the comparison using the `promptfoo eval` command:

 ```
-npx promptfoo eval
+npx promptfoo@latest eval
 ```

 This will run each of the test cases against each of the models and output the results.

-Then, to open the web viewer, run `npx promptfoo view`.
+Then, to open the web viewer, run `npx promptfoo@latest view`.
 Here's what we see:

 ![llama2 and gpt comparison](/img/docs/llama-gpt-comparison.png)

 You can also output a CSV:

 ```
-npx promptfoo eval -o output.csv
+npx promptfoo@latest eval -o output.csv
 ```

 Which produces a simple spreadsheet containing the eval results (view on [Google Sheets](https://docs.google.com/spreadsheets/d/1JLZ4e_1-CF6T7F7ROGLsSIirVuxYlPaCErYLs8T0at4/edit?usp=sharing)).